 The immediate impact on existing and new boat loans will vary and will be dependent on aspects of the loan and the lender.
 Especially the interest rate – whether it is a fixed rate or a variable rate.
 Jade Boat Loans offers a fixed interest rate for our Secured Boat Loan but some lenders and for Unsecured Personal Loans, the interest rate on their boat loans may be at a variable rate.

 - For those with existing boat loans or loans to purchase boats at a variable rate, it is possible that the lender will increase the rate.
-That would result in an increase in the monthly repayments.
+That would increase the monthly repayments.

-- For those that have pre-approved boat loans possibly being prepared to attend and buy at say the upcoming Sanctuary Cove Boat Show, the loan offer which has been made will have a time period.
-If the offer is taken up and acted on within that time period the interest rate should be honoured.
+- For those that have pre-approved boat loans possibly being prepared to attend and buy at say the upcoming Sanctuary Cove Boat Show, the loan offer that has been made will have a period.
+If the offer is taken up and acted on within that period the interest rate should be honoured.